bigshrey/playlist-merge/README.md

 # Amazon Music Playlist Scraper

-## Quick Reference: Agentic Change Rules
+## Agentic Change Rules (Robust Edition)
 **All agents and developers MUST follow these rules for every change.
 The system will automatically log, validate, and update context and documentation.**

-- Plan all changes with explicit, priority-tagged TODOs (PRIORITY: HIGH, MEDIUM, LOW).
+- **Plan all changes with explicit, priority-tagged TODOs (PRIORITY: HIGH, MEDIUM, LOW) before making any code edits.**
-- Validate and update Javadocs and comments after every change.
-- **Log progress in the README after every action, including code changes, refactors, and documentation updates.**
+- **Every code change must be atomic, traceable, and auditable.**
-- **After any code edit action (including minor changes), immediately log the change in the README under the Agentic Change Iteration Summary.
+- **After any code edit (including minor changes), immediately log the change in the README under the Agentic Change Iteration Summary.
 No code edit is complete until this log is updated.**
-- **Validate and update all related documentation and comments after each change.**
-- **After every code change, review all affected files for outdated documentation and comments.**
+- **After every code change, review all affected files for outdated documentation, comments, and TODOs.
+Update them immediately.**
-- **Compare the current implementation against the README log summary and outstanding TODOs.**
-- **Compare the README log summary and outstanding TODOs against the current implementation.**
+- **Validate all changes with tests and error checks.
+Edge cases and error handling must be explicitly tested and logged.**
 - **Update Javadocs, inline comments, and README sections to accurately reflect the latest code and workflow.**
-- **Log the validation and any documentation updates in the README under the Agentic Change Iteration Summary.**
 - **If any discrepancies or outdated documentation are found, resolve them immediately and log the fix.**
-- Update README, inline comments, and TODOs whenever code changes affect workflow, extensibility, or logging.
+- **Compare the current implementation against the README log summary and outstanding TODOs, and vice versa.**
+- **Outstanding TODOs must be actionable, tagged by priority, and reflect the current state of the codebase.
+Resolved TODOs must be marked and removed.**
-- Log all major actions, decisions, and error cases in code and documentation.
+- **All major actions, decisions, and error cases must be logged in code and documentation.**
+- **Every change must be validated with a test run and error check.**
-- Never skip these steps—context and documentation must always be up to date.
+- **The README is the single source of truth for process, architecture, and change history.
+Never skip these steps—context and documentation must always be up to date.**

 ## Overview
 This project scrapes playlists and songs from Amazon Music, validates and enriches metadata, and exports results to CSV and PostgreSQL.
 The workflow is robust, modular, and extensible for future metadata sources and validation logic.
 All major classes, interfaces, and utility methods are documented with Javadocs describing their responsibilities, extensibility points, and error handling.